rayning0/go-interpreter-compiler/README.md

 # Interpreter and Compiler in Golang for Monkey programming language

-Monkey has a C-like syntax, supports variable bindings, prefix and infix operators, has first-class and higher-order functions, can handle closures with ease, and has built-in integers, booleans, arrays and hashes.
+**Monkey** has a C-like syntax, supports variable bindings, prefix and infix operators, has first-class and higher-order functions, can handle closures with ease, and has built-in integers, booleans, arrays and hashes.

 Based on Thorsten Ball's books interpreterbook.com and compilerbook.com

 **By Raymond Gan**

 ## Part 1: Interpreter
-- Building an interpreter for a C-like programming language from scratch, with NO 3rd party libraries
+- Build an **interpreter** for a C-like programming language from scratch, with NO 3rd party libraries.
-- Building a lexer, a parser and an Abstract Syntax Tree (AST)
+- Build a lexer, a parser, and Abstract Syntax Tree (AST).
+A **lexer** converts source code to tokens.
+A **parser** converts tokens to an **Abstract Syntax Tree**. **Tokens** are small, easily categorizable data structures.
 - The Pratt parsing technique and a recursive descent parser
-- Building a REPL
+- Build a REPL
 - Build a tree-walking evaluator

 Monkey language: